 The Verdict on the National Museum of Ireland – Country Life

 The National Museum of Ireland – Country Life is well worth a visit.
-It’s an interesting look at an integral part of our history and whether you’re from a rural area yourself or a city slicker like me, you’ll look back in admiration at how people survived despite their struggles in a period categorised by poverty and great change.
+It’s an interesting look at an integral part of our history and whether you’re from a rural area yourself or a city slicker, you’ll look back in admiration at how people survived despite their struggles in a period categorised by poverty and great change.
 Visit and learn something.
 You’ll be glad you did.

 Pingback: A Visit to Westport House